Anshum4n1/gym-trainer/README.md

-# React + Vite
+# Client Management Application

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a front-end web application for managing client data and appointments.
+It provides a user-friendly interface to add, edit, and delete clients and their appointments.
+The application also features a calendar view for visualizing appointments.

 Currently, two official plugins are available: